rbourgeois33/rbourgeois33.github.io/docs/about.md

 My research / engineering interests include:

-- GPU kernel / application optimization,
+- GPU kernel / application optimization.
-- Using / picking GPU-enabled linear algebra libraries wisely,
+- Using / picking GPU-enabled linear algebra libraries wisely.
-- Finite volume methods, MHD convection see [my thesis !](https://theses.hal.science/tel-04732720/),
+- Finite volume methods, MHD convection see [my PhD thesis on the subject !](https://theses.hal.science/tel-04732720/)
-- Continuous integration (gitlab / github)
+- Continuous integration (gitlab / github).
-- Communication avoiding algorithms,
+- Communication avoiding algorithms.
 - experimenting with reduced precision.

 The opinions expressed here are only mine, and do not reflect the opinions of CEA.
 Moreover, I am very prone to errors and quick conclusion.
 If you spot one, feel free to reach and discuss !